 Birdlandia is a work in progress but the main themes include compassion, kindness, cooperation, forgiveness, and the environment.
 Oh, and just plain fun too!”

 In 2009, I created the art blog Daily Art Fixx.
 It was here that I began studying art history and contemporary art, for inspiration and education.
 These studies influenced and continue to influence my own work.
-Specific movements and artists I connect with (but not limited to) include primitivism, cubism (Picasso, Chagall), Indigenous art (Morrisseau, Odjig, Janvier), expressionism (Kirchner, Schiele), abstract expressionism (de Kooning, Pollock), neo expressionism (Basquiat) and automatistism (Riopelle).
+Specific movements and artists I connect with (but not limited to) include primitivism, cubism (Picasso, Chagall), First Nations art (Morrisseau, Odjig, Janvier), expressionism (Kirchner, Schiele), abstract expressionism (de Kooning, Pollock), neo expressionism (Basquiat) and automatistism (Riopelle).

 Since 2010, I have resided in Ontario, namely, Toronto, Cambridge and currently Hamilton.
 A selection of my work can be found at Nest Hamilton, nowords, and Cedar Lake (online only) in Cambridge Ontario.
-Check back on my website soon for my online shop.

 HWAC aspires to help bridge the gender bias in the visual arts by increasing awareness and appreciation of the diverse array of women artists practicing in the vibrant Hamilton art scene.

 From 2012 – 2017, I was the Co-Chair of the Cambridge Arts Festival – an annual celebration of music, performance, visual arts, and community in the City of Cambridge.
 In 2017, I founded CAF Collective, a group of Cambridge-based artists that collaborated to create a live large-scale art installation and printmaking workshop on July 22, 2017 as part of Cambridge Arts Festival.
 An exhibition of our individual works were also on display in July at a pop-up gallery at 63 Dickson Street in Cambridge.